WE WORK WITH ETHICS IN OUR DNA

 At Quinola we believe that business is good but that the ways of conducting business can be seriously improved upon.
 Free markets can lead to some fairly crazy outcomes, and little guys are often bullied into a corner when relative economic power is unbalanced.
 That is why we have built our business with a deep-grained respect for everyone involved, and try to do things differently, without ever compromising on quality.

-Our Quinoa is sourced directly from the Cabana co-operative in Peru, just north of Lake Titicaca.
-They are a group of about 500 farmers who are very proud to be selling their produce to you.
-By pooling their resources within the co-operative they have managed to build a de-husking plant, which processes the quinoa from the fields to the finished product in your pack.
-This has enabled them to keep a bigger part of the profits and to sell directly, rather than being squeezed by middle men.
+Our Peruvian quinoa is sourced directly from the Cabana co-operative in Peru, just north of Lake Titicaca.
+They are a group of about 500 farmers who are very proud to be selling their products to you.